ValdoTR/NameChanger/README.md

 1. Adjust the constants in the script according to your needs.
 2. Place your files inside the **input** directory.
-3. Run the script: `python3 script.py`.
+3. Run the script: `python3 script.py [string_to_replace] [replacement_string]`.
+4. The renamed files and their total number will be logged in the terminal.

-4. All your files will be renamed inside the **output** directory.
+> All files are copied inside the **output** directory even if they are not renamed, keeping the input and output files consistency.

 ## Example